It’s hard to get coaching clients.

-Google struggles to deal with abstract questions like, ‘What’s it like to get shot when wearing a bulletproof vest?’ and ‘What is the nastiest thing a celebrity did to one of their fans?’ – and yes they are questions asked on Quora.
+Google struggles to deal with abstract questions like, ‘What’s it like to get shot when wearing a bulletproof vest?’ and ‘What is the nastiest thing a celebrity did to one of their fans?’ – and yes they are questions I recently read on Quora.

-Quora gets over 75 million mostly visits and as you can imagine people are asking and answering questions on every conceivable topic.
+Quora gets over 75 million monthly visits and as you can imagine people are asking and answering questions on every conceivable topic.

 Firstly, I have had two clients come directly from people reading in-depth answers that I gave worth about $3k.

 Secondly, if you have written a killer newsletter article or blog post that answers a specific question you can then reposition that content and drop it into Quora.